The Formal Nude $219.00*

-Designed especially for photographers with little or no experience working with nude models, this one-and a-half day workshop offers a unique opportunity for up to 4 students to explore formal nude photography with guidance from professional fine-art nude specialists.
+Designed especially for photographers with little or no experience working with nude models, this all-day workshop offers a unique opportunity for up to 3 students to explore formal nude photography with guidance from professional fine-art nude specialists.
 In a simple, non-intimidating studio environment, students learn to create classic bodyscape and silhouette compositions that feature the lines, surfaces, and curves of the nude human form, plus a second session on the formal nude (environmental) portrait.
 In addition to technical instruction in composition, lighting, and equipment usage, students learn how to develop a concept and communicate it clearly and effectively in order to work with and direct their models.
 Combining concise, easy-to-understand demonstrations with ample opportunities for individual sessions with the models, The Formal Nude will help you develop the confidence and skill to produce your own fine art nude photographs.

 In The Formal Nude, you’ll learn: